kiratech/labs/OpenShift-On-The-Rocks/OpenShift-Images-Streams.solution.md

-# Lab | Use ImageStreams to perform updates and rollback of a DeploymentConfig | Solution
+# Lab | Use ImageStreams to perform updates and rollback of a DeploymentConfig

----
+In this lab you will:

+1. As developer create a new project named `testdeploy`.
+2. Create an ImageStream named `webserver`, and import as `webserver:1.19-perl` the image coming from `nginxinc/nginx-unprivileged:1.19-perl` into it, tagging it also `latest`.
+3. Create and expose a `DeploymentConfig` by using `oc new-app` command with the specific `--as-deployment-config` option, naming it `webserver` and getting the image from the image stream `webserver:latest`.
+4. Check the automatically created trigger inside the `DeploymentConfig` named `webserver`.
+5. Import into the `webserver` ImageStream the `1.20-perl` image, tagging it as `latest`, and look if the trigger is executed.
+6. Import into the `webserver` Image Stream the `1.21-perl` image, tagging also this new one as `latest`, and look if the trigger is executed.
+7. Look at the rollout history and rollback the deployment its first iteration.

+## Solution

 1. Login as `developer` and create the new `testdeploy` project: